 “I can’t turn my mind off at night – it races with worry.”

-If you tend to stew with self-critical thoughts, fret over unsolvable problems, or have a worried mind you can’t control, you’re not alone.
-This type of thinking is called rumination and it’s a common symptom of mood disorders.
-Scientists have even narrowed down the part of the brain that’s responsible for rumination: the default mode network.
+If you stew with self-critical thoughts, fret over unsolvable problems, or have a worried mind you can’t control, you’re not alone.
+Rumination is a common symptom of mood disorders.
+Both depression and mania can trigger it.
+We even know the part of the brain that’s responsible for ruminative worry: the default mode network.